File Deduplication

 Section titled “Important Considerations for --fix”- Always dry-run first: Run without

 --fixto review which files will be affected before making changes. - Permissions and ownership change: When a duplicate is replaced with a hard link, it inherits the retained file’s ownership, permissions, and timestamps.
-If duplicates had different owners or permissions, those are silently lost.
-This is especially important in multi-user environments where files may be owned by different users but happen to have identical content.
+Because of this, files whose owner or permissions differ from the retained file are reported and skipped unless

-- Shared inode side effects: After deduplication, all hard-linked paths point to the same inode and the same data blocks.
+--forceis given.
+Use--forceonly when adopting the retained file’s metadata is acceptable — especially in multi-user environments where files owned by different users may happen to have identical content. - Shared inode side effects: After deduplication, all hard-linked paths point to the same inode and the same data blocks.
 A write to any path modifies the data seen by all paths.
 Similarly,

 chmod,chown, andtruncateaffect every linked path.
 If independent copies are needed, copy the file to a new path rather than linking.